 Twice when we anchored along the rivers, in the morning the house battery was low or dead.
 Becuase the the 8D batteries were at least three years old, when we reached Orange Beach, AL two strong young men from Saunders Yacht Services replaced them.
 But the new house battery continued to run low.
 Finally, here in Marathon, Cody from Paradise Boat Wiring found a faulty house battery on/off switch.
 Replacing that switch restored charging to the house battery and solved the problem.
 So we are ready for more anchoring out.

 LED Lighting.
-When R&R was built, halogen lighting was the standard.
+In 2003 when Carver built R&R, halogen lighting was the standard.
 Now LED replacement fixtures and bulbs have become economical and easy to find.
 Over the past two months I have installed 38 (yes, 38) LED replacement fixtures for our house lights, and have installed about 10 more LED bulbs in fixtures I could not replace.
 Thanks, Amazon, for shipping them to us in Tarpon Springs and then again in Marco Island.
 Two benefits – LED requires only 10% of the power of halogen lights, and “halogen color match” LED fixtures provide better lighting.

 Icemaker.
 We are blessed to have an onboard icemaker.
-One of my daily chores is to empty the full ice bucket into our large Yeti-knockoff cooler in the cockpit, where we keep cold beverages.
+One of my daily chores is to drain our large Yeti-knockoff cooler in the cockpit, where we keep cold beverages, and add fresh ice from the icemaker.
 In Fort Myers the icemaker quit cycling to make new ice.
 With advice from a contractor down to the dock I replaced a relay.
 No joy.
 Then in Marco Island, Eric from Cool Boats replaced the ice tray module, and we are now back in the ice business!

-Marine technicians with the skill and experience to do other work will not service marine sanitation systems.
+Marine technicians with the skill and experience to do other work prefer not to service marine sanitation systems.
 I understand, having abandoned debt-collection legal services decades ago.

 In Tarpon Springs Freundship Marine Services replaced faulty waste tank level sending units so we now know when each tank needs to be pumped out.